raipc/atsd-jdbc/README.md

     aps.execute();
 ```

-When retrieving records from the database, make sure that tag encoding is enabled before the query is executed.
+When retrieving records from the database, ensure that tag encoding is enabled before the query is executed.

 ```java
     AtsdStatement atsdStatement = (AtsdStatement) statement;